-Adrenal fatigue is the most common scenario that I see as a Naturopath in a clinical setting.
+Adrenal fatigue, more correctly described as ‘HPA-axis dysfunction’, is the most common scenario that I see as a Naturopath in a clinical setting.

 Modern life offers us many perks, but one of the downfalls is that collectively, our health is suffering – and so often, this is simply from burning the candle at both ends, being too busy, and never slowing down.

 We don’t even realise we’re so tired.
 But so often, all it takes in a client consult, is for me to acknowledge just how tired someone seems, for them to become teary eyed – because someone has finally made them admit it to themselves.

 It happens a lot.
 I feel as though people won’t acknowledge their own exhaustion, until someone ‘allows’ them to do so.

 We can go, go, go in life – but if we’re not balancing this with adequate restoration, it eventually must take its toll.
 And it always does, often in ways we brush off, because we think it’s ‘normal’ to have certain signs and symptoms.
 (Except, it’s not).

 Signs and symptoms are letting you know that something needs to change.

 It’s not normal to feel chronically exhausted, all the time.

 Sure, we all have busy periods in life where we get rundown.
 These times can vary in length, and sometimes it’s just a phase of life that needs to be passed through before much can change (such as early motherhood).